SteveDoyle2/pyNastran/docs/html_docs/quick_start/op2_pandas_unstack.rst

-I happen to like the way that's organized, but let's say that I want the have the item descriptions in columns and the mode ID's and element numbers in rows.
-To do that, I'll first move the element ID's up to the columns using a .unstack(level=0) and the transpose the result:
+I happen to like the way that’s organized, but let’s say that I want the have the item descriptions in columns and the mode ID’s and element numbers in rows.
+To do that, I’ll first move the element ID’s up to the columns using a .unstack(level=0) and the transpose the result:

 .. code:: python